Graduate Physician Assistant Practice Curriculum and Program Information

 Clinical Education Plan

-Students will complete 15 months of didactic training prior to entering 12 months of supervised clinical experience in seven required clinical specialties, one specialty selective and two general selective rotations.
+Students will complete 15 months of didactic training prior to entering 12 months of supervised clinical experience in seven required clinical specialties, one specialty selective, and two general selective rotations.
 The final semester of didactic training is designed to transition the PA student from the classroom to the clinical setting.
-Problem-based learning, scenarios, case studies and simulations will be strategically integrated throughout the second summer semester in order to prepare students for the critical thinking necessary for optimal patient care.
+Problem-based learning, scenarios, case studies, and simulations will be strategically integrated throughout the second spring semester in order to prepare students for the critical thinking necessary for optimal patient care.

 Clinical Rotations

-Rotations are identified, contacted, evaluated and assigned by the OHIO PA program.
-Students are not required to provide or solicit clinical sites or preceptors.
+Clinical Rotation sites are identified, contacted, evaluated, and assigned by the OHIO PA program.
+Students are never required to provide or solicit clinical sites or preceptors.

 View Site in Mobile | Classic